Richard Bland Lee: Planter

-"Sully" is located at Chantilly, just off U.S. Route 50, on State Route 28, the southern access road to Dulles International Airport.
+Sully is located at Chantilly, just off U.S. Route 50, on State Route 28, the southern access road to Dulles International Airport.
 It is owned and operated as a museum house by the Fairfax County Park Authority.

-Marriage
+Marriage and children

 Richard married Elizabeth Collins (c.
 1768–1858) in 1794, at her parents' home in Germantown, PA.
 Elizabeth was the daughter of Philadelphia Quaker merchant Stephen Collins and Mary Parrish, and the sister of Zaccheus Collins, a prominent botanist.
 Her lifelong friend was Dolley Payne Todd Madison.